hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/API Stream Analytics.md

 There are some constraints for this Analytics tool:
 * You can only query against requests and messages.
-* Data purge frequency.
+* The data you can query against are purged regularly:
+  * In PREVIEW - Your query will return results for up to 7 days previously.
+  * In LIVE - Your query will return results for up to 5 days previously.

 In this topic, we'll work through an example of building an API Stream query and reviewing and analyzing the data returned.

 ## Example - Connection Requests Analytics

-In this example, we pull API Stream analytics for connection request calls into the platform:
+In this example, we pull API Stream analytics data for connection request calls into the platform:

 *1.* Open the *Analytics > API Stream* page.